Dr. Laurel Williamson

 Vice Chancellor, Marketing, Public Relations, and Government Affairs

-Mrs. Crawford has nearly 15 years experience in marketing/communications management and started her career as a graphic designer, editorial assistant, and photographer.
-Through her leadership, Mrs. Crawford has implemented branding and advertising campaigns, streamlined marketing operations, initiated the communication plan for the passage of a $295 million bond referendum, and led an effort to redesign the College website.
-Mrs. Crawford also serves as the college government affairs officer for local, state, and federal relations.
+Ms. Crawford has nearly 20 years’ experience in marketing/communications management and started her career as a graphic designer, editorial assistant, and photographer.
+Through her leadership, Mrs. Crawford has implemented branding and advertising campaigns, streamlined marketing operations, initiated the communication plan for the passage of two bond referendums, and led an effort to redesign the College website.
+Ms. Crawford has seen two pieces of legislation signed by the President at the Federal level and works extensively with state and local elected officials in her government affairs role.

-Mrs. Crawford has a B.S. in Business Administration from the University of North Carolina – Charlotte, and a MBA from Liberty University.
+Ms. Crawford has an A.S. in Business Administration from Arapahoe Community College, a B.S. in Business Administration from the University of North Carolina – Charlotte, and a MBA from Liberty University.

 Dr. Allatia Harris